top of page

 Genetics: An inherited mutation of the genes BRCA1 or BRCA2 are responsible for about 10 to 15 percent of all ovarian cancers.
 Eastern European women and women of Ashkenazi Jewish descent are at higher risk of carrying BRCA1 and BRCA2 mutations.
 Women of Hispanic heritage, including those from Colorado's San Luis Valley, are also at higher risk for carrying this mutation.

 Hormone replacement therapy: Women who use menopausal hormone therapy are at an increased risk for ovarian cancer.
-Resent studies indicate that using a combination of estrogen and progestin for five or more years significantly increases the risk of ovarian cancer in women who have not had a hysterectomy.
+Recent studies indicate that using a combination of estrogen and progestin for five or more years significantly increases the risk of ovarian cancer in women who have not had a hysterectomy.
 Ten or more years of estrogen use increases the risk of ovarian cancer in women who have had a hysterectomy.

 Obesity: A 2009 study found that obesity was associated with an almost 80 percent higher risk of ovarian cancer in women 50 to 71 who had not taken the hormones after menopause.